Flex Room Ideas 2019

 I’m building a new custom home and there’s a room on the plans labeled “flex”.
 I find myself asking, what is a flex room and what are some great flex room ideas?
+What can a bonus room be used for?
+How should it be designed?
+How should a flex room be styled?
 I’ve looked at hundreds of home pics online and a bunch of magazines but I’m still not sure what I should do, can you help?

 Flex rooms are rooms without a pre-determined purpose like a kitchen or bathroom.
 Sometimes referred to as a “flex” room because they’re designed to be flexible.
 Labeled simply on a blueprint as ‘flex’ or ‘bonus’.
 Basically, a flex room is defined as a room you can do whatever you want with.
 This is your chance to create a personal space that’s completely unique.
 Flex room ideas are honestly pretty easy to come up with since a flex room can be turned into almost anything.
 But to truly do it right takes time and planning.